 “It is a curious benefit of Movement that people tend to talk more openly and personally while walking.
 Walking sheds away the casing of reserve that clings to us in everyday exchanges.
 When people walk together in nature on the beach or up a mountain this opening up happens with even greater ease.”

 – Hugh O’ Donovan, Mindful Walking Walk Your Way to Physical and Mental wellbeing.

 Of the many classes and groups that the Limerick Mental Health Association hosts, one of the most beloved is the Monday Movers Mindfulness Walk.
-Every Monday, the group sets off from Arthur’s Quay bus stop at 12:15pm with the aim of completing a 5km walk which provides not only exercise but a social outlet.
-UL Placement student John Randles designs a new walking route every week to make every Monday session a unique experience.
+Every Monday, the group sets off from Arthur’s Quay bus stop at 1:00 pm with the aim of completing a 5km walk which provides not only exercise but a social outlet.
+A new walking route is chosen every week to make every Monday session a unique experience.
 As Limerick is a city full of culture and history, there is no shortage of memorable routes available, some members have reported now having a better bearing of Limerick thanks to the regular tours.
-Sometimes the route is full of nature’s natural beauty like in the picture above and other’s times the route features some of Limerick’s historical landmarks such as the Treaty Stone, pictured below.
+Sometimes the route is full of nature’s natural beauty like in the picture above and other times the route features some of Limerick’s historical landmarks such as the Treaty Stone, pictured below.